lhcxx/yacop/README.md

-# Narwhal
+# YACOP

-Narwhal is a YARN application for Docker container orchestration for YARN.
+YACOP(Yet Another Container Orchestration Platform) is a container orchestration platform for YARN.

 ## Features